angelsleung/walk-with-friends/README.md

 # walk-with-friends

-A full-stack JavaScript, React.js, and Node.js web app that encourages an active lifestyle by allowing users to create walking routes on a map and share them with friends
+A full-stack JavaScript and React web app that encourages an active lifestyle by allowing users to create walking routes on a map and share them with friends

 [Live Demo](http://walk-with-friends-app.herokuapp.com/)